fundroid/NyT-mvvm/README.md

-# NT Times Assesment Example Android
+# NT Times Example Android MVVM

 This is a simple Android Application to consume the NY Times Most Popular Articles API and show a list of articles.